DreamingIntoTheVoid/dotfiles/README.md

 * .tmux.conf - tmux config to add vi navigation and a few other tweaks
 * .wezterm.lua - Wezterm Terminal config
 * .zshrc - basic zsh config using zap to add extra features like p10k
+* gather.sh - collate script to copy changes to dotfiles directy